bisq-network/bisq-pricenode/README.md

-# bisq-pricenode
+# haveno-pricenode

 ## Overview

-The Bisq pricenode is a simple HTTP service that fetches, transforms and relays data from third-party price providers to Bisq exchange clients on request.
+The Haveno pricenode is a simple HTTP service that fetches, transforms and relays data from third-party price providers to Haveno exchange clients on request.
 Available prices include:

  - Bitcoin exchange rates, available at `/getAllMarketPrices`, and
  - Bitcoin mining fee rates, available at `/getFees`

 Pricenodes are deployed in production as Tor hidden services.
-This is not because the location of these nodes needs to be kept secret, but rather so that Bisq exchange clients do not need to exit the Tor network in order to get price data.
+This is not because the location of these nodes needs to be kept secret, but rather so that Haveno exchange clients do not need to exit the Tor network in order to get price data.

 Anyone can run a pricenode, but it must be _discoverable_ in order for it to do any good.
-For exchange clients to discover your pricenode, its .onion address must be hard-coded in the Bisq exchange client's `ProvidersRepository` class.
+For exchange clients to discover your pricenode, its .onion address must be hard-coded in the Haveno exchange client's `ProvidersRepository` class.
 Alternatively, users can point explicitly to given pricenode (or set of pricenodes) with the exchange client's `--providers` command line option.

 Pricenodes can be deployed anywhere Java and Tor binaries can be run.
 Instructions below cover deployment on localhost, and instructions [how to deploy on Heroku](README-HEROKU.md) are also available.

 Pricenodes should be cheap to run with regard to both time and money.
 The application itself is non-resource intensive and can be run on the low-end of most providers' paid tiers.

-A [pricenode operator](https://github.com/bisq-network/roles/issues/5)'s main responsibilities are to ensure their node(s) are available and up-to-date.
+A [pricenode operator](https://github.com/haveno-dex/roles/issues/5)'s main responsibilities are to ensure their node(s) are available and up-to-date.
 Releases are currently source-only, with the assumption that most operators will favor Git-based "push to deploy" workflows.
-To stay up to date with releases, operators can [subscribe to this repository's releases.atom feed](https://github.com/bisq-network/pricenode/releases.atom) and/or get notifications in the `#pricenode` Slack channel.
+To stay up to date with releases, operators can [subscribe to this repository's releases.atom feed](https://github.com/haveno-dex/pricenode/releases.atom) and/or get notifications in the `#pricenode` Slack channel.

-Operating a production pricenode is a valuable service to the Bisq network, and operators should issue BSQ compensation requests accordingly.
+Operating a production pricenode is a valuable service to the Haveno network, and operators should issue BSQ compensation requests accordingly.

 ## Prerequisites for running a pricenode